UPDATED: JULY 2018

-What are the Dallas Stars 10 best and 10 worst non-entry level contracts they have signed since the NHL had a salary cap?
-The worst contracts are simply ordered by the total amount of money, not the degree to which they are an over-payment.
+What are the Dallas Stars 15 best and 15 worst non-entry level contracts they have signed since the NHL had a salary cap?

 1- Jamie Benn, Jan 24 2013, 5 years $26.3M: Signed by Joe Nieuwendyk.
 He went from being a good player at age 23, elevating into the elite tier of players by age 24.
 He finished this contract with 357 PTS in 363 GP.
 This is probably among the 10 best value contracts signed in the entire salary cap era.